rdf-elixir/rdf-ex/README.md

 Note: Only languages without subtags are supported as modifiers of the `~L` sigil, i.e. if you want to use `en-US` as a language tag, you would have to use `RDF.literal` or `RDF.Literal.new`.

-A typed literal can be created by providing the `datatype` option with an URI of a datatype.
+A typed literal can be created by providing the `datatype` option with an IRI of a datatype.
 Most of the time this will be an [XML schema datatype]:

 ```elixir
 RDF.literal("42", datatype: XSD.integer)